dlal-group/simtext/README.md

  T3: Pubtator search for specific scientific words in abstracts.
 Generation of matrix with IDs/scientific terms.
 As input PMIDs are used.

  T4: Textmining of abstracts/text.
-Generation of wordcount matrix based on top words.
+Generation of word co-occurence matrix based on top words.

- T5: Dimensionality reduction (T-SNE) of word matrix into co-ordinates of subjects in 2D.
+ T5: Dimensionality reduction (t-SNE) of word matrix into co-ordinates of subjects (column "ID") in 2D.

  Still coming: shiny app that visualize results of tools